 This practice is the exact opposite of privacy and security.

 So, how are you anonymous if data about you and your online habits are collected and shared with third parties?
-Again, if such information is intercepted by the usual snoopers, you could be held responsible for anything in connection with your internet traffic.
+Again, if the usual snoopers intercept such information, you could be held responsible for anything in connection with your internet traffic.

 Or worse: online fraud could be committed in your name, your home could be robbed, and so on.
 Of course, these are the worst scenarios, but in today’s world, you’d better be safe than sorry.